SDBA: A Stealthy and Long-Lasting Durable Backdoor Attack in Federated Learning: Stealthiness and Durability in Backdoor Attack

 Stealthiness is a crucial characteristic of backdoors when countering defense mechanisms in secure FL.
 It refers to the ability of the backdoor to bypass the defenses implemented in FL systems.
 The success rate of bypassing these defenses, combined with the stealth capability, directly impacts backdoor accuracy on the target dataset, while leaving the accuracy of benign datasets unaffected.\\ In a typical FL scenario, each benign client trains its local model using its own data and sends the updates to the parameter server.
 The training process of $b$-th benign client can be formalized as follows:

 where $g_b = \frac{1}{n_b} \sum_{i \in \mathcal{P}_b} \ell(x_i, y_i; L_b^t)$.
-Note that $n_b$ is the size of the dataset for the $b$-th benign client, $\mathcal{P}_b$ is the $b$-th benign client dataset and $L_b^t$ is a benign model at iteration $t$.\\ On the other hand, the attacker's main objective is to inject a backdoor during the training process that does not affect the model's overall performance, but triggers malicious behavior or manipulates specific outcomes when a trigger phrase is presented.
-The training process of $m$-th malicious client can be formalized as follows:

-where $g'_m = \frac{1}{n_m} \sum_{i \in \mathcal{P}_m} \ell(x'_i, y'_i; L_m^t)$.
-Note that $n_m$ is the size of the dataset for the $m$-th malicious client, $\mathcal{P}_m$ is the $m$-th malicious client dataset and $L_m^t$ is a backdoor poisoned model at iteration $t$. \\ However, as the threats of backdoor attacks in FL environments have become more recognized, various defense mechanisms have been proposed to protect the aggregation process.
-To bypass these defenses as we mentioned earlier, attackers must implement stealthy backdoors capable of evading the filtering mechanisms present in FL systems. \\ In a FL environment where representative defensive mechanisms such as Norm Clipping \cite{normclip_weakdp_pgd} and FLAME \cite{flame} are applied norm clipping method using the $l_2$-norm, update values that exceed the norm bound are clipped, potentially filtering out backdoor attacks.
+Note that $n_b$ is the size of the dataset for the $b$-th benign client, $\mathcal{P}_b$ is the $b$-th benign client dataset and $L_b^t$ is a benign model at round $t$.\\ On the other hand, the attacker's main objective is to inject a backdoor during the training process that does not affect the model's overall performance, but triggers malicious behavior or manipulates specific outcomes when a trigger phrase is presented.
+The $m$-th malicious client also updates its model in the form of $L_m^{t+1} \leftarrow L_m^t - \eta g'_m$, where the dataset $\mathcal{P}_m$ contains both benign and triggered sentences.\\ However, as the threats of backdoor attacks in FL environments have become more recognized, various defense mechanisms have been proposed to protect the aggregation process.
+To bypass these defenses as we mentioned earlier, attackers must implement stealthy backdoors capable of evading the filtering mechanisms present in FL systems. \\ In a FL environment where representative defensive mechanisms such as Norm Clipping \cite{normclip_weakdp_pgd} and FLAME \cite{flame} are applied Norm Clipping method using the $l_2$-norm, update values that exceed the norm bound are clipped, potentially filtering out backdoor attacks.
 These mechanisms are highly effective in restricting backdoor capabilities while maintaining light computational overhead. \\ To maximize the effectiveness of backdoors in such scenarios, the attack could utilize Projected Gradient Descent (PGD) \cite{normclip_weakdp_pgd}.
 PGD adjusts the attacker's gradient to deviate as far as possible from the correct gradient, ensuring that the resulting gradient lies on the border of the norm bound.
 The equation of PGD can be formalized as follows:

-where $\theta_m$ is malicious client’s parameters, $\delta$ is norm bound.
+where $\theta_m$ denotes the parameters of the malicious client and $\delta$ is the norm bound.